Pacific giant salamander: Habitat

 Pacific giant salamanders are semi-aquatic animals that occupy both aquatic and terrestrial habitats.
 They are commonly found in various lotic environments in altitudes ranging from 0 to 7000 feet above sea level in the Pacific Northwest and Northern California.
 Aquatic salamander abundance has been shown to increase with increasing rock coverage, and decrease with increasing water velocity, and tend to prefer cold mountain streams and lakes.
 Pacific giant salamanders also utilize terrestrial refuge sites such as decaying wood, burrows, or under rocks.

 Taxonomy

 The genus Dicamptodon was formerly thought to contain two species, Cope's giant salamander (D. copei) on the Olympic Peninsula, Washington, and the Pacific giant salamander (D. ensatus) which consisted of three geographic populations, an Idaho isolate, a group in northern California, and a group in Oregon and Washington.
 In 1989, genetic studies showed D. copei to be a distinct species, and the D. ensatus populations to consist of three species: the Idaho giant salamander (D. aterrimus) in Idaho, and two highly divergent species with a narrow hybrid zone in California, the coastal giant salamander (D. tenebrosus) (ranging from northern California to Washington), and the California giant salamander (D. ensatus) (limited only from Santa Cruz County to Mendocino County in California).
 The earliest known member of this genus and family is D. antiquus from the Paleocene of Alberta.

 Extant species

 There are four extant Dicamptodon species.

+Intrinsic Phylogeny

+Intrinsic phylogeny tree of genus Dicamptodon.